-Similar to the widely known and standardised process of Know-Your-Customer (KYC), both share the same objectives to make financial transactions safer and prevent the risk of fraud and money laundering activities.
+Similar to the widely known and standardised process of Know-Your-Customer (KYC), both share the same objectives.
+To which, is to make financial transactions safer and prevent the risk of fraud and money laundering (ML) activities.
 The difference between both processes, however, lies in the type of customers that the establishment is dealing with.

-Know-Your-Business (KYB) is a mandatory ongoing verification process for companies such as financial institutions, payment service providers, and cryptocurrency marketplaces as part of the anti-money laundering (AML) regulations.
-Manual checks would require companies to sacrifice significant amounts of time and labour costs, as well as the increased risk of human error.
+KYB is a mandatory ongoing verification process for companies such as financial institutions, payment service providers, and cryptocurrency marketplaces.
+Recognised as a critical component of due diligence and risk management, KYB is incorporated as part of the anti-money laundering (AML) regulations.
+Some advantages of KYB is that manual checks would require companies to sacrifice a significant amount of time and labour costs.
+Furthermore, companies may see the increased risk of human error as well.
 However, with technological advancement, KYB is now equipped with customer due diligence (CDD) procedures.
-KYB can now aid companies in efficiently and effortlessly automating the review of the authenticity of an entity, such as their suppliers or the firms that they are working with.
+KYB can now aid companies in efficiently and effortlessly automate the reviewing of the authenticity of an entity.
+Entities may consist of their suppliers or the firms that they are working with.

 Why is KYB necessary for companies?

 With new opportunities and development in the financial sector, risk exposure has heightened.
 To adapt, the regulatory response has been extended to include the necessary amendments.
-Yet, the prevalence of fraud and money laundering (ML) is still a persistent problem worldwide.
+Yet, the prevalence of fraud and ML is still a persistent problem worldwide.
 These problems, therefore, have companies looking for measures to stay vigilant and protect the interest of both their users and themselves.

 How does KYB work?

-These thorough background checks ensure that the identity of the entity and its beneficiaries are not concealed, engaged with any illicit activities, or subjected to any sanctions locally or internationally.
+Essentially, these thorough background checks are mandatory as it ensures that the identity of the entity and its beneficiaries are not concealed, engaged with any illicit activities, or subjected to any sanctions locally or internationally.
 Examples of beneficiaries include the owners and directors of the entity.
 Other benefits include the acceleration and optimisation of companies’ workflow and processes.